Pradhan Mantri Rashtriya Bal Puraskar

 The Pradhan Mantri Rashtriya Bal Puraskar (lit.
-'Prime Minister's National Award for Children'), formerly called the National Child Award for Exceptional Achievement, is India’s highest civilian honour for children, awarded annually by the Ministry of Women and Child Development.
+'Prime Minister's National Award for Children'), is India’s highest civilian honour for children, awarded annually by the Ministry of Women and Child Development.

 The award has two categories: Bal Shakti Puraskar, awarded to Indian citizens under the age of 18 for outstanding achievement in innovation, scholastic achievements, social service, arts and culture, bravery, or sports, and Bal Kalyan Puraskar, to individuals or organisations that have made outstanding contributions in child development, child protection, or child welfare.

 The Bal Kalyan Puraskar, previously the National Child Welfare Awards, was instituted by the Ministry of Women and Child Development in 1979, and the Bal Shakti Puraskar, previously the National Child Award, was instituted by the NGO Indian Council for Child Welfare in 1996.
 In 2018, the two awards were renamed and combined into the Pradhan Mantri Rashtriya Bal Puraskar, which is administered by the Ministry of Women and Child Development.

 It is conferred by the President of India in the week preceding Republic Day, 26 January, in the Durbar Hall of Rashtrapati Bhavan in New Delhi.
 Previously, the awards were conferred on Children's Day.
 The Prime Minister of India also meets with the awardees at his residence, 7, Lok Kalyan Marg and the awardees take part in the Republic Day parade.
 In 2021 and 2022, owing to the COVID-19 pandemic, the award ceremony was shifted online, and besides the Prime Minister meeting the awardees in a video conference, it was the first ever instance of blockchain certificates (built in association with IIT-Kanpur) being presented to awardees for both the years.
 In 2023, a total of 11 awardees were conferred the award by the President of India at the Vigyan Bhawan, New Delhi.
+The 2025 award was conferred by the President of India on the occasion of the Veer Bal Divas in 2024 to a total of seventeen awardees.